 One year later and it makes perfect sense.
-After reading a few articles and getting the approval of (a very enthusiastic) Baby Daddy, we moved our old queen mattress over to Waylon’s ghost-town of a room and set up house.
+After reading a few articles and talking it over, we moved our old queen mattress over to Waylon’s ghost-town of a room and set up house.

 Now Waylon plays in his room, naps in his room, and even spends a few hours in there every night, safely nestled in his own familiar stink and only one wall away from his slightly overprotective parents.

 Despite a few raised eyebrows and questions of “what in the world are you going to do when he gets out of bed,” it may be our best parenting decision to date.
 It gives him some independence, us some space, and the ease of crawling into his bed instead of ours when one of us needs a cuddle.